docker/docs/compose/compose-file/compose-file-v2.md

 Since `aliases` is network-scoped, the same service can have different aliases on different networks.

+> **Note**
+>
-> **Note**: A network-wide alias can be shared by multiple containers, and even by multiple services.
-If it is, then exactly which container the name resolves to is not guaranteed.
+> A network-wide alias can be shared by multiple containers, and even by multiple
+> services.
+If it is, then exactly which container the name resolves to is not
+> guaranteed.

 The general format is shown here.